 Deepest thanks to Simon Watney, who inspired and nurtured my collection of materials and research in the 1990s.

-Thanks also to everyone who donated materials and responded to my requests.
+Thanks also to everyone who has donated materials and responded to my requests.